thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 * `tedge config get mqtt.port`: the TCP port of the local MQTT bus.
 * `tedge config get tmp.path`: the directory where the files are updated before being copied atomically to their targets.
-* `tedge config get log.path`: the directory used for logging.

 ## Usage